napoleonfreitaspaajanen/MyRepo/ProgrammingLanguageGuides/AtomAcademicWriting.md

 ---
 title: Documentation for using Atom and Pandoc
 ---
+# Shortkeys

+- `Alt-\` toggles tree view and A, M or delete can be used to add, move or delete files
+- Ctrl-k + Ctrl-arrow allows to focus between different editors
 # Pandoc
 To use Pandoc to convert to pdf, you need the package platformio-ide-terminal.
 This allows to use the terminal inside of Atom.
 Once installed, it can be called with the command Ctrl-\`.